What to look for when looking for fire ants

 - Near water sources

-- Utility pits, including water and gas metres.
+- Utility pits, including water and gas meters.

 Top 5 places to check for fire ant nests